EL1909/bavarian-cristus-PP4/README.md

 <img src="readme/postimage.png">

+---
+## Edit a Post

-7. By clicking the "Edit" button, members can edit their post's Title, Location, Description Text and replace the uploaded image; they can also make a post not publish.
+1. By clicking the "Edit" button, members can edit their post's Title, Location, Description Text and replace the uploaded image; they can also make a post not publish.

 <img src="readme/edit.png">

+---
+## Delete a Post

-8. By clicking the "Delete" button, members can delete their post, the button leads to a confirmation page for this action.
+1. By clicking the "Delete" button, members can delete their post, the button leads to a confirmation page for this action.

 <img src="readme/confirmdelete.png">